wasiahmad/wasiahmad/README.md

 ### :briefcase: Things I do

-- Ph.D. student :man_student: in [Computer Science at UCLA](https://www.cs.ucla.edu/).
+- Ph.D. candidate :man_student: in [Computer Science at UCLA](https://www.cs.ucla.edu/).
 - Working on **Natural Language Processing (NLP)** with a special focus on **Representation Learning**.

 ### :mailbox_with_mail: Find me at